 - BINARY (default): This is the default option.
 The data will be stored in serialized binary format.
-You can use this option if you mostly perform regular map operations like put and get. - OBJECT: The data will be stored in describing form.
+You can use this option if you mostly perform regular map operations like put and get. - OBJECT: The data will be stored in deserialized form.
 This configuration is good for maps where entry processing and queries form the majority of all operations and the objects are complex ones, so serialization cost is respectively high.
-By storing objects, entry processing will not contain the describing the describing objects.
+By storing objects, entry processing will not contain the deserialization cost.